Darleane Hoffman (b. 1926)

-Hoffman left in 1984 to become a professor at the University of California, Berkeley and researcher at the affiliated Lawrence Berkeley National Laboratory, where she helped discover elements 118 and 116.
+Hoffman left in 1984 to become a professor at the University of California, Berkeley and researcher at the affiliated Lawrence Berkeley National Laboratory.
 She is also among the researchers who confirmed the existence of Seaborgium, or element 106, a synthetic element whose isotope has a half life of 1.9 minutes.

 Hoffman received the National Medal of Science in 1997.
 In 2000, she became the second woman to receive the Priestley Medal, the American Chemical Society’s highest honor.
 She is also a recipient of the Society’s Nuclear Chemistry Award (1983) and Francis P. Garvan-John M. Olin Medal (1990).

 - Darleane Hoffman. (n.d.).
 Chemistry in History.
 Retrieved from http://www.chemheritage.org/discover/chemistry-in-history/themes/atomic-and-nuclear-structure/hoffman.aspx.

 - Yarris, Lynn.
 (2000).
 Chemists Award Darleane Hoffman Highest Honor in Their Field.
 Science Beat.
 Retrieved from http://www.lbl.gov/Science-Articles/Archive/hoffman-priestley.html.

 - Darleane Hoffman, Harold Johnston to Receive National Medal of Science.
 (1997).
 Berkeley Lab Science Articles Archive.
 Retrieved from http://www.lbl.gov/Science-Articles/Archive/nat-medal-winners.html.